AzonInc/Doorman/README.md

 - Powered by ESP32-S3
 - USB-C port for easy flashing (and because USB-C is cool 😎)
-- It's super small (37.2mm x 35mm) and fits almost everywhere
+- It's super small (37.2mm x 37.2mm) and fits almost everywhere
 - Configurable WS2812B RGB LED to indicate specific events
-- 2 additional GPIO pins for easy expansion with your own sensors and devices
+- 2 additional GPIO Terminals for easy expansion with your own sensors and devices
-- 1 Relay with exposed Pin Header to switch up to 40V (max.
+- 1 Relay Terminal to switch up to 40V (max.
 2.5A)
-- External Button Connector
+- 1 External Button Terminal
 - TCS Bus Communication (e.g. Open the front door, Detect Doorbell)
 - You can optionally use your Doorman as a Nuki Bridge replacement